 IV first dose 2 g followed by 1 g every 4 hours till delivery

-The mode of action of beta-lactam antibiotics on sensitive organisms can be considered to be a two-step process: In the first step, the drug binds to primary receptors called membrane-bound penicillin-binding proteins (PBPs).
-These proteins perform vital roles in cell cycle-related, morphogenetic formation of cell wall peptidoglycan.
-Inactivation of PBPs by bound antibiotic has immediate arresting actions on their function.
+The mode of action of beta-lactam antimicrobials on sensitive organisms can be considered to be a two-step process: In the first step, the drug binds to primary receptors called membrane-bound penicillin-binding proteins (PBPs).
+These proteins perform vital roles in cell cycle-related, morphogenetic formation of cell wall peptidoglycan structure.
+Inactivation of PBPs by bound antimicrobial has immediate arresting actions on their function.
 The second stage comprises the physiological effects caused by this receptor-ligand interaction.
 PBPs are involved in the late stages of peptidoglycan synthesis in the cell wall.
 Because peptidoglycan maintains the integrity of the cell wall, which resides in a hypotonic environment, its disruption causes lysis and cell death.

 Parenteral administration is preferable for severe or moderately severe infections.
 The oral route should not be the initial therapy in life-threatening conditions but can follow after parenteral therapy.

 When administered orally, it should be on an empty stomach with 1 or 2 full glasses of water to increase absorption.

 For intravenous administration, ampicillin may be administered as an IV bolus.
 Reconstitution of vials containing 125, 250, or 500 mg of the drug with 5 ml bacteriostatic or sterile water is recommended.
 Vials containing 1 or 2 g should be reconstituted 7.4 or 14.8 ml, respectively, of bacteriostatic or sterile water.

 If administering ampicillin intramuscularly, the injection should be into a large muscle mass.
 Reconstitute with bacteriostatic or sterile water to create solutions containing 125 or 250 mg/ml

 Rate of administration

 Formulations reconstituted from 125, 250, or 500 mg vials must be given over 3 to 5 minutes by intravenous injection.

 Formulations reconstituted from 1 or 2 g vials must be given over 10 to 15 minutes by intravenous injection.

 The primary adverse effects of ampicillin include seizure, diarrhea, enterocolitis, pseudomembranous colitis, vomiting, agranulocytosis, hemolytic anemia, eosinophilia, and immune thrombocytopenia.